 The benefit of botulinum toxin is limited to the injected muscles.
 Therefore, botulinum toxin may not be a good choice of treatment when many muscles are involved or when the spastic muscles are large.

 The effect of the injections is temporary.
 Therefore, injections must be repeated over time to maintain the beneficial effects.
-Injections are not repeated more often than every 3 months to minimize the risk
+Injections are not repeated more often than every 3 months to minimize the risk of developing antibodies to the botulinum toxin (see below).

 SHORT VERSION: